L0K1LL/L0K1LL/README.md

 ###  About Me

 I started my IT journey with a technical course in Information Systems and Computer Engineering.
-Since then, I’ve gained hands-on experience in Helpdesk and hardware repair.
-I’m currently working as a Local IT Trainee at Forvia, expanding my skills in IT operations and support.
+Since then, I’ve gained professional experience in Helpdesk and Hardware repair.
+I’m currently working as a Local IT Trainee at Forvia, expanding my IT operations and support skills.

 On the side, I’m launching a food business with my fiancée and studying game development in Unity with C# for fun.